 Step 2: Wash and Dry at a High Temperature

 The first thing you should do is toss your carpet into a washing machine and dry it at a high temperature.
 You will need to wash your clothes and bedsheets as well if you want to ensure complete extermination.

 Use dry cleaning for silk clothing items

-You can always opt for an insecticide to ensure effective removal of all pests.
+You can always opt for an insecticide to ensure the effective removal of all pests.
 This is a much faster alternative to washing your carpet.
-Insecticide sprays aren’t energy or time consuming as well.
+Insecticide sprays aren’t energy or time-consuming as well.

 If you are looking to buy an effective insecticide to get rid of carpet beetles fast, check out the Tempo WP Ultra Pest Control Insecticide.

-We have looked at the 5 signs you should watch out for when dealing with a carpet beetle infestation.
-These were the presence of adult beetles, small holes in clothes, shedded beetle skin, faecal pellets and damaged rugs.
+We have looked at that the 5 signs you should watch out for when dealing with a carpet beetle infestation.
+These were the presence of adult beetles, small holes in clothes, shredded beetle skin, fecal pellets, and damaged rugs.

 If you liked this post, go ahead and check out our post about carpet bugs.

 Do you have questions about carpet bugs?
 Well, read this post to find the answers.
 Their types, appearance, lifestyle and causes are all explained.